dasayan05/dasayan05.github.io/_posts/blog-tut/2019-01-03-linking-in-c++.md

 [rohan@archlinux LinkingExamples]$
 ```

 If you compare the size of test1 executable now and in the case of static linking (shown before), you'll notice that in the previous case it was **17592B** and now it is **17128B**.
 The 464 bytes of memory saved is due to linking it dynamically at runtime and not  bundling it into test1.
 You might say that 464 bytes is an absolutely negligible amount of memory, but then the shared and static libraries we have created hardly have any code in them, the Integer class having only a constructor and two methods all of which being one liners.
-As the source code size increases, it begins to create massive differences.
+As the source code size increases, it begins to create massive differences like the Hello World program I demonstrated in the beginning.
 Let's us do something interesting.
 We will move libexample.so to a different directory and then try running test1 see what happens!!!

 ```bash
 [rohan@archlinux LinkingExamples]$ mv libexample.so ~/libexample.so